Caldermeade

-Caldermeade is a bounded rural locality in Victoria, Australia, 71 km south-east of Melbourne's central business district, located within the Shire of Cardinia local government area.
+Caldermeade is a locality in Victoria, Australia, 71 km south-east of Melbourne's central business district, located within the Shire of Cardinia local government area.
 Caldermeade recorded a population of 181 at the 2021 census.

 History

 Caldermeade Post Office opened on 14 January 1901 and closed in 1967.

 A railway station was located here from 1890 until the 1960s on the South Gippsland railway line.